I need to record safety incidents across our 12 sites — date, site, severity, reporter, and follow-up owner.

 Plain-language entries mapped to the right fields, every time.

-Teammates add records without touching the underlying schema — and without learning a new tool.
+Teammates add records without changing how the table is set up — and without learning a new tool.

 Grows with the workflow